bevyengine/rfcs/rfcs/59-from_reflect_ergonomics.md

 Well for any users who have tried working with serialized reflection data, they've likely come across the biggest use case for `FromReflect`: deserialization.

 When reflected data is deserialized, all of it is placed in a Dynamic type[^2].
-This means that, even if we know the Real type ahead of time, we don't quite have it yet.
-This is where `FromReflect` shines, as it allows us to convert that Dynamic into our desired Real type.
+This means that, even if we know the Real type ahead of time, we're still stuck with the Dynamic type instead.
+Like in the example above, we might know we want `Foo`, but deserializing it using `ReflectDeserializer` will give us a `DynamicStruct`.

+This is why `FromReflect` is so useful: it allows us to convert that Dynamic into our desired Real type.
+So with it, we can convert the returned `DynamicStruct` into a Real instance of `Foo`.

 ## Motivation